Laura Feiersinger

 Laura Feiersinger (born 5 April 1993) is an Austrian footballer who plays as a midfielder for 1.
 FC Köln.
+She represented the Austria national team from 2010 until 2025, earning 126 caps (the fourth-most in history) and scoring 19 goals.

 Club career

 USK Hof, 2008–2010

 Feiersinger starter her senior career with USK Hof in the ÖFB-Frauenliga, the Austrian league.
 She spent two years at the club, playing in 36 regular season games and scoring 9 goals.

 Herforder SV, 2010–2011

 Feiersinger was recruited and signed for Herforder SV who then played in the Frauen-Bundesliga, the top flight of German Football.
-This move required her to leave home at age 18.
-While playing for Herforder she made 18 regular season appearances, scoring 7 goals.
+This move required her to leave her homeland aged 18.
+While playing for Herforder, she made 18 regular season appearances, scoring seven goals.
 Feiersinger left the club after they were relegated to the 2.
 Frauen-Bundesliga.

 Bayern Munich, 2011–2016

 Feiersinger signed for Bundesliga side FC Bayern Munich in 2011.
 During her first year at the club she won the DFB Pokal, Germany's second-most important title in women's football.
-In March 2014 she suffered a serious injury, breaking her shin and fibula.
+In March 2014, she suffered a serious injury, breaking her shin and fibula.
 However, she was able to get her contract with the club renewed in 2015.
-She went on to win back to back Frauen Bundesliga titles in 2014–2015 and 2015–2016.
-At the time of her departure in 2016 Feiersinger had made 62 regular season appearances.
+She went on to win back-to-back Frauen Bundesliga titles in 2014–2015 and 2015–2016.
+At the time of her departure in 2016, Feiersinger had made 62 regular season appearances for the Bavarians.